-For some applications you may need to use a high quality orthometric height (height above mean sea level) measurement in real time with your Android smartphone or tablet.
+For some applications you may need to use a high quality orthometric height (height above mean sea level) measurement in real time.
+In orthometric height, planet earth shape at sea level is modelled with high detail (geoid).

-In this tutorial we will explain step by step how to do it.
+In this tutorial we will explain step by step how to use a custom geoid for high quality orthometric height measurements with your Android smart phone or tablet.

-- Mapit GIS or Mapit Spatial app for Android.
+- Mapit GIS or Mapit Spatial app for Android (app is free but the custom geoid option is not)

-- Geoid conversion tool from eye4software, you can download it from their site or directly from here
+- Geoid Converter from Eye4Software for computer (you can download it from their site or directly from here)

 - Custom geoid in any of the following formats: